 Where can you smoke weed in Las Vegas?
 Right now, private homes.

 But look for a variety of new Vegas cafes and other establishments that cater to cannabis use in the near future.
 This strategy, combined with a little cannabis etiquette, will ensure you have a great time chilling in Sin City.

 Contact us to find out more about our facility and why it’s the place to be in Las Vegas or Reno.
+Already know what you want?
+Try out our Las Vegas marijuana delivery service.
 Our budtenders can provide you with everything you need to know about our products and how to store them.